hmmlearn/hmmlearn/doc/tutorial.rst

 .. topic:: Monitoring convergence

-   The number of EM algorithm iteration is upper bounded by the ``n_iter`` parameter.
+   The number of EM algorithm iterations is upper bounded by the ``n_iter`` parameter.
 The training proceeds until ``n_iter`` steps were performed or the change in score is lower than the specified threshold ``tol``.
-Note, that depending on the data EM algorithm may or may not achieve convergence in the given number of steps.
+Note, that depending on the data, the EM algorithm may or may not achieve convergence in the given number of steps.

    You can use the :attr:`~base._BaseHMM.monitor_` attribute to diagnose